 Not only that, but the damp materials may act like a bridge, allowing moisture to reach the inside of your house.
 So, you might end up with peeling wallpaper and damp patches.
 It can even cause black mould, which may lead to serious health issues for you and your family.

 On the bright side, EPS beads don’t absorb moisture as much as other insulating materials.
 When installed correctly, these beads create flawless insulation with the help of the bonding agent, making it relatively water resistant.

-When moisture makes its way into the insulation, it won’t be able to penetrate it.
-Therefore, it’ll probably dry out before the beads absorb it.
+Any rainwater penetrating the outer leaf will usually drain away, and any moisture won’t be able to penetrate the beads, so will probably dry out before the beads absorb it.

 4. Better Insulation Properties

 EPS beads are more efficient than other insulation materials.
 These beads will fill your wall cavities at a consistent density.